nyeholt/waratah/docs/en/002_integration.md

 The implementation details for the external library are for the project to decide.
 If you have project assets for a specific area, a better option is to load these as-required rather than add them to the main build output.

 Either way, you will need to load any external libraries into your project e.g via cdnjs or locally hosted assets.

-> The project directory will change from mysite to app in a future release